 HyCologne networks 40 municipalities, companies and research facilities to develop future-oriented hydrogen-projects in the greater Cologne area.
 Already 11 years ago HyCologne took the initiative to use by-product hydrogen from the regional chemical industry for powering public fuel cell busses in the Rhineland Region.
 That laid the foundation for one of the biggest hydrogen bus fleets in Europe today.
 In the HyCologne network, HyCologne GmbH takes over the current project business.

 FEDARENE, the European Federation of Agencies and Regions for Energy and the Environment is the primary European network of regional organisations which implement, co-ordinate and facilitate energy and environment policies.

-Established in 1845, NUI Galway is a research-led university in the West of Ireland and is ranked in the top 1-2% universities worldwide.
-Comprised of an international student body of over of 17,000, with over 1,000 studying at MSc/PhD levels, NUI Galway has over 2,500 staff members.
+Established in 1845, the University of Galway is a research-led university in the West of Ireland and is ranked in the top 1-2% universities worldwide.
+Comprised of an international student body of over of 17,000, with over 1,000 studying at MSc/PhD levels, it has over 2,500 staff members.